 Cost: $30 (Save $4 if you book online!)

 Attend A Cirque du Soleil Performance

-When we visited Las Vegas we attended the three-time Grammy Award-winning show LOVE which brings to life the music from one of the most iconic bands of all time, The Beatles.
+When I first visited Las Vegas I attended the three-time Grammy Award-winning show LOVE which brings to life the music from one of the most iconic bands of all time, The Beatles.
 Since we attended, the show has been revamped with new acts, costumes, choreography, and more.

 To be honest, I can’t imagine how they made it even better because it was already amazing.
 I might have to go see it again!
 The entire performance is full of so much beauty and talent that will take you on a raw, emotional journey.
 I can say with certainty that you’ll be left wanting even more.

-If you aren’t a Beatles fan or are looking for something different, here are a few other Cirque du Soleil shows in Las Vegas that I’ve heard raving reviews about O, Mystère, KÀ.
-Personally, I think it would be a mistake to not at one of the Cirque du Soleil performances on your Las Vegas itinerary!
+If you aren’t a Beatles fan or are looking for something different, there are a number of other Cirque du Soleil shows in Las Vegas to choose from.
+Logan and I went to Mystère at Treasure Island and I personally felt like the LOVE show was much better.
+However, I’ve heard raving reviews about O and KÀ.
+Personally, I think it would be a mistake to not attend one of the Cirque du Soleil performances on your Las Vegas itinerary!

 Location: 3400 S Las Vegas Blvd, Las Vegas // MAP (Located inside The Mirage)

 Cost: Starting at $79 (check their website for discounted tickets)

 In my opinion, the Eiffel Tower Viewing Deck has one of the best paid views of the Las Vegas Strip.
 This half-scale replica of the Eiffel Tower has a 460 ft.-high observation deck where you can see a beautiful view of the strip, especially at night!